cafe01/Mojolicious-Plugin-Plift/README.md

         $element->text("Hello, $name.")
     }

+### Parameters

-You can also pass parameters to the snippet via URI query string syntax.
+You can pass parameters to the snippet via URI query string syntax.

     <div data-snippet="say_hello?name=Cafe"></div>

-Parameters are then received as the third argument on the snippet method.
+Parameters are passed as the third argument to the snippet method.

     sub process {
         my ($self, $element, $c, $params) = @_;